The Top 7 Outcome Measures and 3 Measurement Essentials

-We measure outcomes to ensure we’re delivering the best care.
-Making sure patients receive the best care at the right time at the lowest cost so we can get them back to a steady, normal state—that is outcomes nirvana.
+Health systems measure outcomes to ensure they’re delivering the best care.
+Making sure patients receive the best care at the right time at the best cost so they can return to a steady, normal state—that is outcomes nirvana.

 Would you like to use or share these concepts?
 Download this quality improvement presentation highlighting the key main points.